GSA/piv-guides/_userconfig/1_firefox.md

 collection: userconfig
 permalink: userconfig/firefox/
 ---
-8/10/2017 NEW VERSION (UNEDITED)

 ## Configure Firefox for PIV Login

-The Firefox browser does not provide an out of the box functionality to validate a Personal Identity Verification (PIV) card using a Common Access Card (CAC) reader.
-Many web applications used in various U.S. Agencies require support for Firefox as either a default browser or as a supported browser.

-There are numerous options to enable CAC readers for Firefox.
-For example, the Department of Defense (DoD) recommends the ActivClient software.
-This software is not free at this moment.
-However, the software may be available to active DoD personnel.
-You can visit this link for more information https://militarycac.com/activclientalternate.htm.

-Among the various options available to enable PIV login in Firefox, we will discuss the option of installing an open source software OpenSC.
-The OpenSC software installation and setup is simpler than the other solutions.
+Many agencies use Firefox to access web applications, but Firefox doesn't allow for PIV logins.
+This guide is to help you configure Firefox, so employees can log into web applications with a PIV card. <!--Add the Firefox version number in case Firefox adds an option later on?-->

+{% include alert-info.html heading="Option for DoD Personnel" content=" The Department of Defense (DoD) recommends the ActivClient software for Firefox CAC logins.
+ActivClient isn't free but may be available to DoD personnel: <!--May be available is uncertain.
+Does this mean free?--> https://militarycac.com/activclientalternate.htm." %} <!--According to the contributing.md (terms and conditions, as LaChelle calls it), Playbooks are supposed to be "vendor-neutal," so this info. may not be acceptable.
+To say "DoD recommends" is kind of broad; who at DoD?
+This formatting is for an info-alert box (a blue banner, Info box on website) because this info digresses by referring to specific commercial software, that isn't described herein, and a specific audience [DoD] vs. GSA's broader audience (Federal Government).-->

-### Installing OpenSC Software
+### Install OpenSC

-The OpenSC Software provides the code libraries to implement the PIV card reader interface for Firefox.
-The steps for setting up the software is provided below.
+An easy way to configure Firefox for a PIV card reader interface is to use OpenSC:

-* Download the latest version of the OpenSC software (e.g. OpenSC-0.17.0-win32_vs12-Light-Release.msi) from https://github.com/OpenSC/OpenSC/wiki.
+* Download the latest version of OpenSC: [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki) (e.g., OpenSC-0.17.0-win32_vs12-Light-Release.msi).

-* If you want to install on a 64 bit operating system, you will have to download both the 64 and 32 bit versions of the software.
+> **Note:**  To install OpenSC on a 64-bit OS, you'll need to download both the 64- and 32-bit versions.

-* Install the software on the workstation.
+* Install OpenSC.
-* Open Firefox browser and click on Tools > Options.
+* Open Firefox and click on _Tools **>** Options_.
-* Navigate to ‘Advanced’ tab.
-* Under ‘Certificates’ > ‘Security Devices’, click on ‘Load’ button to load a new security device.
-* Enter the name as ‘OpenSC PKCS#11 Module’.
-* For the file location, select:
+* Go **?Click on?** to the _Advanced_ tab and then _Certificates **>** Security Devices_ <!--Are the last 2 from a drop-down?-->
+* To load the certificate, click the _Load_ and enter the name, _OpenSC PKCS#11 Module_.
+* Select a certificate <!--certificate??-->file location for your OS:

   * _Windows: C:\Windows\System32_
   * _MacOS: /Library/OpenSC/lib/_
   * _Linux: /usr/lib/_

-* Select the file opensc pkcs11.dll (Windows) or opensc pkcs11.so (Linux, macOS).
-* Click ‘Open’.
+* Select a file:  (for Windows) _opensc pkcs11.dll_ or (for Linux or macOS) _opensc pkcs11.so_.
+Click _Open_.
-* Verify that the module is loaded and click ‘OK’.
+* Verify that the module has been loaded and click _OK_.
-* Restart the Firefox browser and access a PIV card required website.
-The Firefox browser will prompt for selecting the smart card certificate.
-Select the certificate and proceed with the authentication.
+* Restart Firefox and browse to a PIV-card-required website.

+> Firefox will prompt you to select the PIV card certificate.

+* Select the certificate and proceed with authentication.